By Request: To Sabbath or not to Sabbath? Pt. 2

 By Request: To Sabbath or not to Sabbath?
 Part 2

-This is our 2nd Wednesday night where we are learning about the Sabbath and its role in the New Covenant believer’s life – if any.
+This is our 2nd Wednesday night where we are learning about The Sabbath and its role in the New Covenant believer’s life – if any.

 Last week we looked at the origin of Sabbath way back on the 7th day of this Creation and what God spoke regarding it.
 We did this to establish original intent, something Jesus and Paul often did in order to clarify God’s intentions with man which are based upon His eternal and unchanging character.

-The first thing we did was define the Sabbath, which simply means “cease”.
+The first thing we did was define The Sabbath, which simply means “cease”.
 The word includes the notion of rest, but literally means “cease”.

 Next we learned that God didn’t have to make our weeks last 7 days.
 God could have made the day after Creation the 1st day of the week, effectively and forever giving us a 6 day week.
 The fact that He didn’t do this but made it 7 days communicates much.
 He established something regarding the life of mankind which would forever be true under this Creation.
 The scripture tells us that unlike all the other days God ceased from all His labor on the 7th day and He, by His Own sovereignty and power MADE that day holy.